When You Stop Tiptoeing: From Conflict Avoidance to Repair

 You Have Permission: Say No, Say It Hurts, Ask for What You Need

-You’re allowed to take up space.
-Say, “I disagree.”
-Say, “This hurts.”
-Say, “I need something different,” or even just, “No.” When you stop abandoning yourself to keep the peace, your body stops bracing for impact, your relationships deepen—or reveal where boundaries truly lie—and your self-respect takes root.
+You're allowed to take up space.
+Say, "I disagree."
+Say, "This hurts."
+Say, "I need something different," or even just, "No." When you stop abandoning yourself to keep the peace, your body can begin to stop bracing for impact, your relationships deepen—or reveal where boundaries truly lie—and your self-respect takes root.

 Conflict is not your enemy—it's the doorway to deeper truth, real connection, and self-trust.